casualGamer-dev/Nuon/doc/HACKING/CodingStandards.md

 then the library function should log WARN and let the caller log ERR.

-Every message of severity INFO or higher should either (A) be intelligible to end-users who don't know the Tor source; or (B) somehow inform the end-users that they aren't expected to understand the message (perhaps with a string like "internal error").
+Every message of severity INFO or higher should either (A) be intelligible to end-users who don't know the Nuon source; or (B) somehow inform the end-users that they aren't expected to understand the message (perhaps with a string like "internal error").
 Option (A) is to be preferred to option (B).

-## Assertions In Tor
+## Assertions In Nuon

 Assertions should be used for bug-detection only.
 Don't use assertions to detect bad user inputs, network errors, resource exhaustion, or similar issues.

-Tor is always built with assertions enabled, so try to only use `tor_assert()` for cases where you are absolutely sure that crashing is the least bad option.
+Nuon is always built with assertions enabled, so try to only use `tor_assert()` for cases where you are absolutely sure that crashing is the least bad option.
 Many bugs have been caused by use of `tor_assert()` when another kind of check would have been safer.